web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/babel.md

 #### modifyPresetReactOptions

+- Type: `(options: PresetReactOptions) => void`

-Modify the configuration of `@babel/preset-react`, the configuration you pass in will be shallowly merged with default config.
+Modify the configuration of [@babel/preset-react](https://babeljs.io/docs/en/babel-preset-react), the configuration you pass in will be shallowly merged with default config.
 For example:

 ```js
 export default {